Recovering from a fire can be a physically and mentally draining process.

 Leads Construction will help you every step of the way!

 Our experts will coordinate any and all emergency services such as board-up, tarping, water remediation, temporary heat, and electricity to reduce additional damage to your property, as well as post-cleanup and mitigation services.
 We have long-standing relationships with many insurance providers and will help contact your insurance adjuster to quickly set up an on-site appointment to inspect damages.
 Once repair figures are agreed upon, and you have authorized our repair agreement, we will begin the reconstruction efforts necessary to restore your premises to its pre-loss state.
-You will have a Leads Construction Project Manager assigned to your project who will be on-site daily to update you and your insurance carrier on the work progress.
+You will have a Leads Construction Project Manager assigned to your project who will keep you and your insurance carrier updated on the work progress.
 Our goal is to provide 100% customer satisfaction.

 Important steps to take after a fire